Arptime2/Gemini-CLI--Day-Planner/README.md

 *   **Data Management:** Export all of your application data (tasks, habits, notes) to a single JSON file for backup.
 You can import this file later to restore your data.
 *   **AI Integration:** Securely enter and save your Groq API key to enable all AI-powered features.

+## Dependencies

+This project is committed to being entirely self-contained.
+It does not and will not use any external libraries or packages.
+All functionality is built using standard, built-in features of HTML, CSS, and JavaScript.

 ## How to Run the Application Locally

 This application must be served by a local web server for all features (especially the offline mode) to work correctly.